-The Company firmly recognizes Risk Management as an integral building block to proactively manage risks and maximize opportunities related to achievement of strategic objectives.
-The Enterprise Risk Management (ERM) function is primarily responsible for identification and classification of material risks, recommending risk control mitigants, implementation of risk management framework and to periodically update the Risk Management Committee on the risk profile status.
+The Company recognizes Risk Management as an integral building block to manage risks and maximize opportunities related to achievement of strategic objectives.
+The Enterprise Risk Management (ERM) function is responsible for identification and classification of material risks, recommending risk control mitigations, implementation of risk management framework and to periodically update the Risk Management Committee on the risk profile.
+The Company has a robust ERM framework, comprising various risk management mechanisms which help to ensure the risk profile is dynamically optimized, whilst operating within acceptable risk appetite.
+The Company's risk management system is agile and responsive to emerging risks and is able to effectively address changes in internal and external operating environment.
+ERM has close alignment to business and plays an integral role in strategy and planning discussions, where risk appetite facilitates discussions and sets boundaries to risk taking.
 The Company has put in place an ERM Policy ("Policy"), which provides a base for the overall risk management framework of the Company.
 The Policy is reviewed by the Risk Management Committee and the Board of Directors on an annual basis.